Road trip costs

 Starlink for campervans

-Starlink is useful if you work remotely, travel beyond mobile coverage, or need reliable weather and road-condition updates.
+Starlink can be useful if you work remotely, travel beyond mobile coverage, or need regular weather and road-condition updates.
 It adds hardware, monthly plan, and power-use costs, so it is not necessary for every short coastal trip.
-For remote Western Australia, the Top End, and Outback routes, it can be a serious comfort and safety upgrade.
+For remote Western Australia, the Top End, and Outback routes, it may be worth considering alongside other safety and communication options.

 Where costs creep up